The biography of Hariclea Darclée

 The lost recordings

-The book lets one relive all those legendary creations, and ultimately also the tragedies in Darclée’s life.
+The book enables the reader to relive all those legendary creations and ultimately also the tragedies in Darclée’s life.
 No voice remains in power forever.
-Darclée’s luck ran out in 1904, when she signed a mysterius recording contract with Fonotipia, that never produced the stuff the world was waiting for: published recordings that documented her legendary creations.
-She did record them, but they remained unpublished and have never materialized.
-The book follows the making of those recordings from contract to studio, and from there to their destruction in the Allied bombardings of Berlin.
+Darclée’s luck ran out in 1904, when she signed a mysterious recording contract with Fonotipia, that never produced the stuff the world was waiting for: published recordings that documented her legendary creations.
+She did record them, but they remained unpublished and have never surfaced.
+The book follows the making of those recordings from contract to studio, and from there to their destruction in the Allied bombings of Berlin.
 Is all hope lost that one or two of her Fonotipias survived?
-No. There is a spark of hope to be found in the book, but I did not have the financial means to follow the leads to the source.
+No. There is still a spark of hope to be found in the book, but I did not have the financial means to follow the leads to the source.
 I have stalled the publication of the book for nearly a decade, hoping I might find the support needed, but in the end I had to accept that Darclée is my own madness.

-I devoted 30 years of my life to the research and writing of Darclée’s biography.
-I had incredible support from many people in research and in editing and designing this gorgeous book. it is one of the best researched biographies in opera and certainly one of the most beautifully designed ones.
-Other gorgeous books in this field have served as my inspiration, if it is the Battistini book by Jacques Chuillon, the Massenet bio, the Milka Ternina book, Landini’s Italian Franco Corelli bio or Henstock’s De Lucia biography.
-Together with graphic designer Dick Bak I have turned the Darclée biography into the book of my dreams.
+During the 25 years of my life devoted to the research and writing of Darclée’s biography I had incredible support from many people in research and in editing and designing this gorgeous book.
+It is one of the most thoroughly researched biographies in opera and certainly one of the most beautifully designed ones.
+Other gorgeous books in this field served as inspiration, such as the Battistini book by Jacques Chuillon, La belle époque de Massenet by Christophe Ghristi and Mathias Auclair, Jussi by Jacob Forsell, the gorgeous Croation Milka Ternina biography, Giancarlo Landini’s Italian Franco Corelli bio or, in terms of research Michael Henstock’s fascinating Fernando De Lucia biography.
+Together with graphic designer Dick Bak I have turned the Darclée biography into the book of our dreams.
 No effort was spared, the cover art gives a fair idea of the interior, with its Jugendstil look and feel.
 I have personally restored all 100+ photos to pristine, scratch, wear and tear free condition.
-We have colourized black and white photographs in cases where the original colours of the costumes were known from drawings.
+In a painstaking process all black and white photographs have been restored to their original colours.